Joe-Degs/software-machines/README.md

 i actually know is the Von-Neumann memory model but turns out there is a whole lot more of memory.
 The basic function of the memory is storing data and instructions.
-- Von Neumannn model
+- *Von Neumannn model*:
 This one is just like an array.
 One big contigous chunk of addressable space, separated/partitioned so we have different parts of the chunk for stack, heap anbd the rest.
 The basic one everybody who hasnt taken a computer science course on the subject knows about.
-- Harvard model
+- *Harvard model*:
 Separate ROM and RAM, this means instructions and data are not stored in the same contigous chunk of memory.
 This potentially prevents buffer overruns attacks. so code will be stored in the ROM and data in the RAM.
-- Forth model
+- *Forth model*:
 Complex model with two diffent stacks, not really a standard heap but some lookup map.
 And some other complicated details
-- Hybrid model
+- *Hybrid model*:
-This one is combines both forth and von neumann model to create a more complicated model that have probably more than two stacks.
+This one combines both forth and von neumann model to create a more complicated model that probably has more than two stacks.
 #### Heap
 - the heap is word aligned, byte addressable chunk of contigous memory.
 It is basically the same accross all the memory models.
 And the implementation is go might not be that different the implementation in c
 #### Stack
 - The stack is a slightly different beast, depending on the memory model, it might be trivial to implement.
-The implementation will be off the type linux processes use.
+The implementation will be of the type linux processes use.
 - There are a few types of stacks.
 We have the `spaghetti/cactus stack` and the `array stack`(regular linux process stack)